mathetos/send-system-info/README.md

 * <a href="http://profiles.wordpress.org/johnregan3/">WordPress.org</a><br>
 * <a href="http://twitter.com/johnregan3">Twitter</a>

 System Info textarea based on Easy Digital Downloads by Pippin Williamson: http://easydigitaldownloads.com/  Used with permission.
+Pippin is not associate with this plugin in any way.